 This module is designed to provide advanced field-based training in a variety of environmental and geochemical analytical techniques of utility to solving geo-environmental problems.
 The field course will be thematic and examine environmental aspects of a region using an integrated approach.
 Theme and location may vary.
-Additional post-trip analyses may include geophysical and remotely sensed data, GIS and laboratory work.
-The Department partially supports the costs associated with the fieldwork component of this module.
+Additional post-trip analyses may include geophysical and remotely sensed data, GIS and laboratory work..
+All travel and accommodation costs associated with the field work are provided by the School of Earth and Environmental Sciences.

-Programme module type: Compulsory for BSc Environmental Earth Science Either ES4001 or ES4008 is compulsory for MGeol Earth Sciences Pre-requisite(s): ES3010 Learning and teaching Weekly contact: 2-week field course and 4 lab sessions. methods and delivery: Scheduled learning: 84 hours Guided independent study: 66 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% Re-Assessment pattern: 2-hour Written Examination = 100% Module Co-ordinator: Dr A Burke Lecturer(s)/Tutor(s): Earth and Environmental Sciences s staff
+Programme module type: Compulsory for BSc Environmental Earth Science Either ES4001 or ES4008 is compulsory for MGeol Earth Sciences Pre-requisite(s): ES3010 or ES3012 Learning and teaching Weekly contact: 6 day field course and 4 lab sessions. methods and delivery: Scheduled learning: 60 hours Guided independent study: 90 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr A Burke Module teaching staff: Dr A Burke, Dr J Rae

-1

 SCOTCAT Credits: 30 SCQF Level 10 Semester: Whole Year

-Academic year: 2016/7 & 2017/8
+Academic year: 2017/8 & 2018/9

 Planned timetable: Not applicable.